vasefsta/project-SIGMOD-2013/README.md

     This function hashes the value, finds the position and checks if the value matches exactly a mapnode.
 If a mapnode is found then it's returned.
 If not then NULL is returned.

+### References

+- Makefile is a modified version of "https://github.com/chatziko-k08/lecture-code" makefile.
+- hash_string is the hash_string "https://github.com/chatziko-k08/lecture-code/blob/master/modules/UsingHashTable/ADTMap.c" starting at line 268.
+- edit_distance function is the function "distance" used at "https://www.lemoda.net/c/levenshtein/"